13 Types of Welding Defects, Their Causes and Remedies

 Undercut welding defects are caused when the arc voltage is very high and if the wrong electrode is used.
 This defect can also occur if the angle of the electrode is wrong or if a large electrode is used.
 High electrode speed can also cause this defect.

-The remedies for undercut welding defects by reducing the arc length or by reducing the arc voltage.
-The diameter of the electrode should be small and reduce the travel speed of the electrode.
+The remedies for undercut welding defects are to reduce the arc length or arc voltage.
+The diameter of the electrode should be small and the travel speed of the electrode should be reduced.
 It can also be prevented by keeping the electrode angle from 30 to 45 degrees.

 7. Spatter

 Spatter is the small metal drops deposited from the weld to the surface of welded metal.
-This is caused when the welding current is too high and the incorrect polarity.
-Improper shielded gas can also cause spatter welding defects when the arc is longer.
+This phenomenon is caused when the welding current is too high and the polarity is incorrect.
+Improper shielding gas can also cause spatter welding defects when the arc is longer.

 Spatter can be prevented by reducing the arc length and the welding current.
 It can also be prevented by increasing the plate angle and using the proper shielding gas.
 One distinct remedy for spatter is by using the right polarity, according to the condition of the welding.